-(15) Based on 2,040 responses of employees working from home
+(15) Based on 2,040 responses of employees working from home (16) Based on 654 people managers' responses.

 In addition to the above, the Group promoted the Covid-19 Pulse Survey in May 2020, sent to every Camparista working from home.
 The participation in the initiative was remarkable and its results were highly encouraging for Campari Group's efforts proving the worth of the direction taken by the Company.